Onion soup

 Onion soup is a type of vegetable soup with sliced onions as the main ingredient.
-It is prepared in different variations in many different countries, the most famous of which is the French onion soup or Parisian onion soup.
+It is prepared in different variations in many countries, the most famous of which is French onion soup or Parisian onion soup.
 Because of the affordable ingredients, it has primarily been a dish for the poor for a long time.

 Common for all variations of onion soup is the use of thinly sliced or chopped onions soaked in fat, and a liquid base such as water or broth, possibly including white wine, after which the soup is cooked for a while so that the onions lose their strong flavour and the soup gains a sweet, spicy flavour.
 In many recipes the soup is thickened with flour or egg yolks.

 French onion soup

-An early recipe called soupe à l'oignon could be found in the recipe collection Le Viandier by Guillaume Tirel in the 15th century.
+An early recipe called soupe à l'oignon appears in the recipe collection Le Viandier by Guillaume Tirel in the 15th century.
 François Pierre La Varenne, the chef of Marie de' Medici, described the use of bread as an addition to onion soup in his 1651 cookbook Le Cuisinier François.

 The French or Parisian onion soup (soupe à l'oignon or soupe d'oignons aux Halles) was already offered as food for merchants, customers and tourists in the Quartier des Halles in the 18th century.

 The classic way to prepare the dish is to slowly soak thinly sliced onions, sometimes also garlic, in butter or vegetable oil, until they gain a golden yellow colour, then to sprinkle them with flour and soak them in white wine.
 Then water and vegetable broth or more commonly, meat broth is added and the soup is slowly cooked.
 It is also common to soak roasted bits of white bread (croutons) in the soup, add shredded cheese and gratinate the whole dish (soupe à l'oignon gratinée or soupe au fromage, see also cheese soup).

-The Strasbourg onion soup is similar to the Parisian one, the difference being the use of croutons and a raw egg yolk.
+Strasbourg onion soup is similar to Parisian, the difference being the use of croutons and a raw egg yolk.

-A further variety is the soupe Soubise, where the onions are puréed and the soup is thickened with Béchamel sauce.
+A further variety is the soupe soubise, where the onions are puréed and the soup is thickened with béchamel sauce.
 Instead of roast bread the soup is served with croutons and bits of choux pastry.
 Similarly to Soubise sauce, the soup was named after its creator, the field marshal and gourmet Charles, Prince of Soubise.